extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/ztp_reference.rst

 2. Run the ``show dad status`` command to make sure the DAD and ZTP process ran.
 Look for the ``DAD 1314`` code.
 If there any other error codes, refer to the `Using DHCP Automatic Deployment
    <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-B70DA4FE-6819-45A9-9E07-65785D7DB402.html>`_
-   section of the `Brocade Network OS Administration Guide <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-E7A18ADA-3D26-475A-BE56-13088EC74EFF-homepage.html>`_ for more information about additional DAD codes.
+   section of the `Network OS Administration Guide <http://www.brocade.com/content/html/en/administration-guide/nos-701-adminguide/GUID-E7A18ADA-3D26-475A-BE56-13088EC74EFF-homepage.html>`_ for more information about additional DAD codes.

 3. Check the |bwc| server to see if the switch is registered and the BGP workflow completed